poppy-project/poppy-docs/en/appendix/faq.md

 ## Problem 5: What is the default SSH password of my robot?

 A password is needed only for SSH access (advanced users).
 With the regular Poppy image, the username is `poppy` and the password is `poppy`.
 With the ROS image, the username is  `pi` and the password is `raspberry`.

+## problem 6: The STL files seem corrupted

+In all Poppy repositories, heavy resources -such as STL files- are stored via [Git Large File Storage (LFS)](https://git-lfs.github.com/).
+Hence, you must use Git LFS to download them.

+Some git clients support LFS, some others do not ([including the `Download ZIP` button from Github](https://github.com/git-lfs/git-lfs/issues/903)).
+In that case, the files that you download will appear to be corrupted and with a very low size (a few Bytes).

+**Solution:** [download a LFS-compatible git client](https://github.com/git-lfs/git-lfs/releases/latest), install it, and use that client in order to grab STL files from Poppy repositories.